AustinCarlile/Carlile_FinalProject377/README.md

 3. Sync Gradle and build the project.

+### Functionality

+Opening the app will bring you to the home page with the latest XKCD comic.
+Selecting the hamburger menu in the top left will allow you to switch between pages.

+Home- Allows you to view the most recent XKCD comic as a comic of the day.

+Browse- See the top ten most recent comics and favorite them if wanted.

+Search- Search by comic ID and favorite comics if wanted.

+Favorites- See your favorited comics and unfavorite if wanted.

-4. Run the app on an emulator or physical device.
+5. Run the app on an emulator or physical device.